 If You Build It, He Will Come

-In 1937, the great American architect Frank Lloyd Wright established a “winter camp” at the foot of the McDowell Mountains in eastern Scottsdale—a home, studio, and school he called Taliesin West.
+In 1937, the great American architect Frank Lloyd Wright established a “winter camp” at the foot of the McDowell Mountains in east Scottsdale—a home, studio, and school he called Taliesin West.
 Before his death in Phoenix in 1959, Wright would have a profound influence on the region’s architecture, thanks to several buildings that bear his signature.

 It Was Oregano, Dave.
 It Was Ten Dollars Worth Of Oregano.